sap-tutorials/Tutorials/tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

 SAP HANA runs on a few versions of Linux.
 SAP HANA, express edition provides virtual machine images that can be run on Microsoft Windows, macOS and Linux machines as well as binary installs as described at [SAP HANA, express edition - Implement](https://help.sap.com/viewer/product/SAP_HANA,_EXPRESS_EDITION/latest/en-US?task=implement_task).
 In terms of availability, a choice between either the server or the server + applications can be made.
 The applications include the SAP HANA cockpit, the SAP HANA database explorer and the SAP HANA Web IDE.
 Further details about a specific version can be found in the [release notes](https://search.sap.com/search.html?t=%22SAP%20HANA%2C%20express%20edition%202.0%20SPS%200%25%20Revision%22&n=1&s=boost&src=defaultSourceGroup).

 Choose an option and proceed to install SAP HANA, express edition.
-The server-only install, which requires less memory, is sufficient to complete the tutorials in this mission.
+The server-only install, which requires less memory, is sufficient to complete the tutorials in the mission.
 Be sure to note the SAP HANA database master password, as it will be needed later for connecting.

 At this point, you should have a running instance of SAP HANA, express edition.